 The belief that money cannot buy happiness is one of the most popular beliefs coming from research in psychology.
 Presently, new research has challenged these popular assumptions.
-Researchers concluded that having more money has a direct relationship with increased overall life satisfaction or happiness.
+Researchers concluded that having more money has a direct relationship with increased overall life satisfaction.

-However, this money and happiness relationship is not a straight line.
+However, this relationship is not a straight line.
 As income increases after a certain point, its impact on happiness tends to reduce.
-And those with little money felt the highest increase in happiness with increased income.
+And those with little money felt happier with increased income.
 Even after basic needs have been covered, an increase in income still improved life satisfaction.

 Of course, income by itself is not the sole determinant of how happy people are.
 And excessive materialism has negative moral and psychological implications.
 But the influence of money on happiness cannot be neglected.